 Jump to:Page Content

-Ronald F. Ferguson, Senior Lecturer in Education and Public Policy at the Harvard Graduate School of Education and the Harvard Kennedy School, is also an economist and Senior Research Associate at the Malcolm Wiener Center for Social Policy.
-He has taught at Harvard since 1983, focusing on education and economic development.
+Ronald F. Ferguson, has taught at Harvard since 1983, focusing on education and economic development.
 His research and writing for the past decade have focused on racial achievement gaps, appearing in a variety of publications.
 His most recent book is Toward Excellence with Equity: An emerging vision for closing the achievement gap, published by Harvard Education Press.
 He is the creator of the Tripod Project for School Improvement and also the faculty co-chair and director of the Achievement Gap Initiative at Harvard University.
+After 31 years as full-time faculty, he has recently moved into an adjunct position and will focus the majority of his time on research and writing.
 Ferguson earned an undergraduate degree from Cornell University and PhD from MIT, both in economics.
 He is the father of two and very happily married to Helen Mont-Ferguson.

 For a complete list of faculty citations from 2001 - present, please visit the HKS Faculty Research Connection.